 Keep cabinet doors open to allow warmer air to circulate around the plumbing.
 Double check that any harmful substances in these cabinets are moved somewhere out of the reach of children.

-Let the cold water drip from faucets served by exposed pipes.
-Any amount of water flowing through the pipe—even at a trickle—helps stop ice from forming and freezing.
+Let the cold water drip from faucets most at risk of freezing up.
+Any amount of water flowing through the pipe—even at a trickle—helps prevent ice from forming and freezing.

-Try not to change the thermostat and keep your home at a minimum of 50 degrees, even after you’re away.
+Try not to change the thermostat and keep your home at a minimum of 50 degrees, even when you’re out of the house.

 Take a look at the full guide for dealing with frozen pipes.

-Grind up food scraps right away with cold water and leave the disposal on for about 30 seconds to ensure everything is broken down.
-You should also stop putting coffee grounds, eggshells, potato peels and other large food waste into the disposal, because they may restrict drainage and cause damage and bad smells.
+Grind up food scraps right away with cold water and leave the disposal on for about 30 seconds to avoid a clog forming.
+You should also stop putting coffee grounds, eggshells, potato peels and other large food waste into the disposal, because they produce drainage issues and bad smells.

 A diagnostic fee, also known as a service call fee, is a common charge used by HVAC companies when a technician is called out to your home to diagnose the issue plaguing your furnace or air conditioner.
 This fee covers the technician’s time, expertise and travel expenses associated with looking into the problem.
-It’s in essence a service fee for the technician’s professional inspection to pinpoint what went wrong.
+It’s in essence a service fee for the technician’s professional inspection to find the cause of the malfunction.

-It’s like a doctor’s appointment.
-They have to do some preliminary tests or an examination to understand what’s wrong before proposing treatment.
-In the same way, your HVAC professional has to examine your HVAC equipment to figure out the needed repairs or maintenance.
+Think of it like a doctor’s appointment.
+They have to examine you to learn more about what’s wrong before proposing treatment.
+Just the same, your HVAC professional must inspect your system to figure out the needed repairs or maintenance.